mitchdetailed/CAN_Triple/README.md

 uint32_t process_raw_value(uint32_t value, uint32_t bitmask);

 Parameters:
-value           – the byte(s) of information to be processed bitmask         – the bitmask to be applied to the bytes.
+value   – the byte(s) of information to be processed. bitmask – the bitmask to be applied to the bytes.

 Returns:
 Scaled value as a uint32_t.